liesnikov/extensible-elaborator/paper/main.md

   solveMeta m (I.Pi mat mbt)
   return True
 ```

+\todo{explain the steps more, what is identity closure, why do we need it}

 The seemingly spurious metavariable `m` serves as an anti-unification [@pfenningUnificationAntiunificationCalculus1991] communication channel.
 When an equality constraint is created we return a metavariable that stands for the unified term.